-Three months ended September 30, Nine mon Septen ths ended iber 30,
+Three months ended March 31,

-2019 2018 2019 2018
+2020 2019

 Collaborator/Counterparty

-Gilead (1) \$ 7,416 \$ 585 \$ 10,120 \$ 1,892
+Gilead (1) \$ (268) \$ 1,252

-Others (2) 325 5,106 760 5,540
+Others (2) 238 248

 Total collaborative research and development and other

-revenue \$ 7,741 \$ 5,691 \$ 10,880 \$ 7,432
+revenue \$ (30) \$ 1,500

-- (1) Non-feasibility related amounts were from the partial recognition of the upfront license fee and milestone payment which was \$6.2 million for each of the three and nine months ended September 30, 2019, compared to zero for the corresponding periods in 2018.
-The Company signed a license agreement with Gilead on July 19, 2019. - (2) Includes: (a) amounts related to earn-out revenue from Indivior UK Limited (Indivior) with respect to PERSERIS net sales as well as a \$5.0 million milestone payment earned in from Indivior in 2018; (b) other feasibility program(s); and (c) research and development activities funded by Santen pharmaceutical Co.
+- (1) The Company signed a license agreement with Gilead on July 19, 2019 and received a nonrefundable upfront license fee and a milestone payment aggregating \$35.0 million in 2019 which is being recognized as revenue as the Company's obligation is being satisfied using the cost-to-cost input method (see Agreement with Gilead Sciences, Inc.).
+The lead product candidate is currently being re-formulated and will undergo additional pre-clinical development work.
+During the three months ended March 31, 2020, the Company recorded a net revenue reversal of \$465,000 related to the upfront license fee and milestone payment in the three months ended March 31, 2020 due to a change in the Company's estimated costs to complete its obligations under the license agreement, which was partially offset by \$197,000 of reimbursable collaborative research and development services with Gilead earned during the quarter.
+Amounts recognized as revenue during the three months ended March 31, 2019, related entirely to the Company's reimbursable collaborative research and development services with Gilead. - (2) Includes: (a) amounts related to earn-out revenue from Indivior UK Limited (Indivior) with respect to PERSERIS net sales; (b) other feasibility program(s); and (c) research and development activities funded by Santen pharmaceutical Co.
 Ltd. (Santen).
-Note that in January 2018, we were notified by Santen that due to a shift in near term priorities, Santen has elected to reallocate research and development resources and put our program on pause until further notice.
+Note that in January 2018, the Company was notified by Santen that due to a shift in near term priorities, Santen has elected to reallocate research and development resources and put the Company's program on pause until further notice.
 While the main program is on pause, the parties are working together on a limited set of research and development activities funded by Santen.